 Day 1: NYAKALENGIJA (1615m asl.) – NYABITABA CAMP (2651m asl.)

-The central circuit starts at the Rwenzori Mountain National park gate at Nyakalengija.
+Rwenzori mountain climbing via the central circuit trail starts at the Rwenzori Mountain National park gate at Nyakalengija.
 Your driver guide will drive you to Nyakalengijja for the trip briefing and organising your equipment.
 The trail begins by passing through farmland to the park boundary beyond which it follows a thick forest along the Mubuku River, crossing its Mahoma River tributary before starting a long, steep climb up onto a massive ridge to reach Nyabitaba hut.
-During this part of the trip you may hear chimpanzee and see black and white colobus, blue monkey and the brilliantly coloured Rwenzori turraco.
+During this part of the trip you may hear chimpanzee and see black and white colobus, blue monkey and the brilliantly coloured Rwenzori turaco.